-The Subrate Time Slot (SR TS) indicates the subrate position within the DS0 time slot the port will occupy (see Figure 2-6).
+The Subrate Time Slot (SR TS) indicates the subrate position within the DS0 time slot the port will occupy (see Figure 2-4).
 If a framing is selected, only one subrate time slot is supported and the SR TS setting will default to 1.
 If b-5 framing is selected, the available subrate time slots are 1 to 5.
 If b-10 framing is selected, the available subrate time slots are 1 to 10.
-If b-20 framing is selected, the available subrate time slots are 1 to 10.
 If b-20 framing is selected, the available subrate time slots are 1 to 20.
 Portions of subrate time slots can be assigned to any SRU port from any SRU card in the system (see the configuration example later in this chapter).
 If adpcm or hlink are chosen for the frame parameter, this field will show n/a.